 If the market trend is not as strong, then the objected target may not then be used.
 Instead targeting previous price highs or lows in the market may create a higher percentage chance of being achieved.

-To understand the use of an measured objective you can learn more on another trading lesson all about Forex market trading mistakes.
-That can cause you to lose profits, plus with my fixes to the problem clicking here.
+To understand the use of an measured objective you can learn more on another trading lesson I recently wrote all about Forex market trading mistakes.
+That can cause you to lose profits, plus with my fixes to the problem by clicking here.

 Pros and cons to a simple swing trading strategy